 Planning to visit Varenna?
 Check out these tours by our favourite operator GetYourGuide, offering a variety of activities, flexible booking, and 24/7 support!

-Are you planning to visit Lake Como and looking for a picturesque lakeside village, that is also easy to reach by public transport?
+Are you planning to visit Lake Como and looking for the perfect picturesque lakeside village, also easy to reach by public transport?
 We have the right place for you – Varenna!

-Think of a village with narrow streets and colourful houses by the lake, a romantic promenade, villas surrounded by sprawling gardens, and stunning views everywhere you look – everything less than an hour by train from Milan.
+I’m sure your Lake Como dreams included a village with narrow streets and colourful houses by the lake, a romantic promenade, villas surrounded by sprawling gardens, and stunning views everywhere you look.
+This is Varenna, and as an added bonus, it’s less than an hour by train from Milan.

 Now, I won’t lie and say that Varenna is a hidden gem and all that, because it isn’t.
 It does get busy and restaurants are anything but authentic.
 Anywhere with a menu in 5 languages that serves carbonara with Aperol spritz on the side is best avoided.

 Yet, Varenna is indeed very pretty, and worth visiting.
-If you can go there outside the summer months, when the crowds of day-tripping tourists have gone, even better.
+If you can avoid the summer months, when the crowds of day-tripping tourists have gone, even better.
 Extra bonus points if you opt for a cloudy day in November, when mist rises from the lake and you might have the place to yourself.

 One of the best reasons to visit Varenna is the fact that it’s super easy to access by train.
 The Varenna-Esino station is just 10 minutes walk from the town centre and the lakeside, trains run regularly and it takes just 1 hour to get there from Milan.

-Suppose you are visiting Lake Como on a day trip from Milan.
-In that case, we recommend starting your trip from Varenna and then hopping on a ferry to reach Bellagio, Menaggio or even Como.
+For this reason, if you are visiting Lake Como on a day trip from Milan, we recommend starting your trip from Varenna.
+Then, you can hop on a ferry to reach Bellagio, Menaggio or even Como.

 But for now, let’s focus on this picturesque lakeside town with some practical Varenna info!